National Diet and Nutrition Survey (NDNS)

 Individuals aged 18 months and above are recruited from England, Wales, Scotland and Northern Ireland.
 Around 1,000 people a year take part in the study each year.
 In Years 9 to 11 we asked participants to:

 - answer some general questions about eating habits, health and lifestyle;

 - give urine and blood samples; and

-allow us to take physical measurements such as waist and hip circumference, height, weight, and blood pressure.
+- allow us to take physical measurements such as waist and hip circumference, height and weight.

 Read latest report